qiskit-community/qiskit-experiments/docs/tutorials/data_processing.rst

 To illustrate the data processing module we consider an example in which we measure a rabi oscillation with different data levels.
-The code below sets-up the Rabi experiment.
+The code below sets up the Rabi experiment.

 .. jupyter-execute::